marvision-ai/slam_project/README.md

 # slam_project
 RTAB-Map (Real-Time Appearance-Based Mapping) is a RGB-D Graph SLAM approach based on a global Bayesian loop closure detector.

-This repository is meant to be a stand alone package that can run FastSLAM with RTAB occupancy grid mapping with a mini sample robot in 2 different gazebo environments.
+This repository is meant to be a stand alone package that can run FastSLAM with RTAB occupancy grid mapping with the beloved turtle bot 2 different gazebo environments.
+The turtle bot was chosen due to having good sensor placement for good image scanning (including the z-axis) and laser detection.

 ## Required Packages
 1. rtabmap_ros